 As such, they arrive at a S.H.I.E.L.D. base in Istanbul, Turkey as Natasha escorts Frank to a secure part of the base.
 As he arrives there, he notices that one of the guards is a former Marine just like him.

-They then arrive at the technological hub which serves as the work station for a young computer scientist named Amadeus Cho (voiced by Eric Bauza) and his pet coyote named Kirby.
+They then arrive at the technological hub which serves as the work station for a young computer genius named Amadeus Cho (voiced by Eric Bauza) and his pet coyote named Kirby.
 Romanoff tells the young lad to decrypt every last piece of data from the cell phone within 10 minutes.
 As he attempts to hack through the device’s software and security locks, it suddenly causes a brief noise before it flashes a familiar bright light.

 Things start to go bad as it turns out that the cell phone also has an explosive built into it and is going to blow up in three minutes.
 Even worse, the Punisher now stands over them and prepares to attack.
 It turns out that the previous flash that he saw via Cain activated a mind-controlling trigger in his subconscious.
 Now, Black Widow is forced to fend him off while Amadeus tries to deactivate the ticking time bomb.